dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/data_types/struct.md

 ### Dot Notation Order of Operations

 Referring to structs with dot notation can be ambiguous with referring to schemas and tables.
-In general, DuckDB looks for columns first, then for struct keys within columns.
-DuckDB resolves references in these orders, using the first match to occur:
+In general, DataMiner looks for columns first, then for struct keys within columns.
+DataMiner resolves references in these orders, using the first match to occur:

 #### No dots
 ```sql